build-trust/ockam-website/src/content/learn/blog/zero_ipo.md

 title: 'Zero-to-IPO: Charting Ockam’s Route'
 date: 2020-11-21
 description: 'We live our values at Ockam, and as an open source company, we want to share our roadmap'
-metaTitle: "Ockam's Zero-to-IPO framework is a product and GTM roadmap for open source companies"
+metaTitle: 'Ockam's Zero-to-IPO framework is a product and GTM roadmap for open source companies'
 author: 'Matthew Gregory'
 authorAvatar: ./assets/matthew_gregory-1.png
 ---